sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-/README.md

 ![](/Figure1.jpg)
 Figure 1) Convolutional neural nets (Convnet) with ROI map as input

-## For newer much stronger models for detecting/segmenting matarials in vessels see:
+## For newer much stronger models for detecting/segmenting matarials in tranaparent vessels see:
 https://github.com/sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net

 ## General approach for using ROI input in  CNN (valve filter method)